-The level of detail included in an SMS will be determined by the complexity of the rail operations for which it has been designed.
-Smaller less-complex operators and Tourist & Heritage operators should ensure that their SMS is consistent with their specific operations.
-A suite of SMS Modules, together with a number of example tools and templates have been developed to assist with this.
+The level of detail included in a SMS will be determined by the complexity of the rail operations for which it has been designed.

 Safety management is an ongoing process.
 It is an essential requirement of receiving and maintaining accreditation with ONRSR.

 There are five parts to effective rail safety management: